Tag Archives: microsoft

 Just in time too.
 There’s a need the lightest portable laptop that will not break one’s back.
 It helps that it looks as cool as the Macbook Air.

 One problem though: price.
-It’s understandable why Apple charges way too much for the Macbooks – they’ve historically done this since the Apple II days2.
+It’s understandable why Apple charges way too much for the Macbooks – they’ve historically done this since the Apple II days ((1980’s)).
 But the PC should not cost as much.
 To be more competitive, there’s an expectation the PC Ultrathin laptops to be (much) cheaper than the Macbook Air, if they want to sell more of it.
 Kind of like the HP Touchpad fire sale.

 So here’s hoping the evolution of the PC is towards something more useful, powerful, affordable, and highly portable.
 There’s still life in the PC world.